 Customs handling fee: ~£6

-A £27 charge on a £95 order is a 28% surcharge — meaningful, but lower than the equivalent charge in Finland (24% VAT), Sweden (25%), or Hungary (27%).
-Romania's 19% rate is one of the reasons the market is relatively accessible for UK sellers compared to some other EU destinations.
+A £29 charge on a £95 order is a 31% surcharge.
+That is a heavier hit than under Romania's old 19% rate, but it still undercuts the equivalent charge in Finland (25.5% VAT), Sweden (25%), or Hungary (27%).
 Understanding the full landed cost across different destination countries helps you prioritise where to focus your export marketing.

 Romanian address formatting